banrovegrie/booo/README.md

 # booo
-A bot that to detect nsfw images and spookify them
+A bot that to detect nsfw images.
+Using nudenet python library to classify the images.